 A coal miner’s daughter and granddaughter, Paula Jean Swearengin has been fighting for a better West Virginia and our West Virginia values for decades.
-In 2018, she took on an entrenched incumbent U.S. Senator in a Democratic Primary and received the highest number of primary votes against an incumbent U.S. Senator in West Virginia in 75 years.
+In 2018, she ran against an incumbent U.S. Senator in the Democratic Primary and received the highest number of primary votes against an incumbent U.S. Senator in 75 years.
+She's running to restore economic opportunity for our entire Appalachian community, make Medicare for All a reality and bring our progressive values to the U.S. Senate.
+She's featured in the new political documentary, "Knock Down the House" which was released by Netflix at the beginning of May 2020.

 On healthcare . . .